clarkfitzg/phd_research/analysis/vecchia/notes.md

 Still not totally clear what the groups are.
 If they're a partition of the data, as stated in sec 3.2 then it seems like the assumption is that the covariance structure is block diagonal?
+But that's not the case because he mentions that case in section 5.
+Better make some kind of picture here.

 > when working with small covariance matrices, the computational demand is
 > often dominated by filling in the entries of the covariance matrix rather